aryamasharma/web102_prework/README.md

 ## Notes

 Uploading the gif was tough because I had never done that before.
-Additionally, I wanted to make it so that when the button is pressed the button changes color for a while to show which button has recently been pressed but couldn't do that.

 ## License